 Digital Employee Experience (DEX)

-Before we dive into the nitty-gritty part, I would like to discuss the importance of the (DEX).
+Before we dive into the nitty-gritty part, I would like to discuss the importance of the Digital Employee Experience (DEX).
 Over the past couple of years, we have seen a notable change in the way we work.
 Workforces have become more flexible.
 Working from home (or anywhere) has become a default option for many organizations.
 People are now working much more on their mobile phones and tablets, not just corporate-issued laptops anymore.
 Proactively trying to understand user experience and sentiment becomes much more important than ever to ensure a productive and positive work environment for our employees.

 That is why VMware has put a lot of focus on developing a DEEM solution for both desktop and mobile devices.
 I highly recommend you check out the video, for an introduction to VMware Digital Employee Experience Management.